 The 4-way refers to the rough installation of:

 The 4-way inspection and walkthrough happens prior to insulation and sheetrock.
 We make sure that any extra items or upgrades that have been added to the plans are indeed in place.
-You”ll want to have an experienced Realtor with you through each stage of the building process.
-Having someone on your team that you can trust to answer your questions about the construction of your home.
-Don’t forget to bring your camera, this is the perfect time for our clients to take pictures of the shell of their new home.
+You”ll want to have an experienced realtor with you through each stage of the building process.
+That way, you’ll have someone on your team that you can trust to answer your questions about the construction of your home.
+Don’t forget to bring your camera since this is the perfect time for our clients to take pictures of the shell of their new home.

 The floor joists or floor trusses are placed.
 The floor sheeting or OSB (Oriented Strand Board) is then glued and nailed to specifications required.
 The exterior walls are erected and sheeted also with (OSB).
 Window and door openings are framed as indicated by the construction drawings.
-The interior walls are then framed as per plans.
-At this point the framers will install any beams and roof trusses that are called out on the engineering plans for the roof system for your home.
+The interior walls are then framed according to the plans.
+At this point, the framers will install any beams and roof trusses that are called out on the engineering plans for the roof system for your home.
 The exterior of the roof is sheeted with (OSB) and nailed to specifications.
 Flashing is placed around the window and door openings and the windows and exterior doors are then installed.

 The electrical contractor will install in the wall cavity boxes for outlets, lights and switches and will run the proper size or gauge of wire from the main breaker panel to each area, room or appliance, such as a stove or dryer and will be assigned a certain size breaker in that panel depending on amperage draw.
 Low voltage wiring for telephones, cable TV, internet, doorbell and music systems is also completed at this time.
-As with the plumbing contractor the Electrical Contractor is held to standards and best practices as well by the NEC or National Electrical Code.
-These codes are adopted by the various State and local building officials and inspectors.
+As with the plumbing contractor, the electrical contractor is held to standards and best practices as well by the NEC or National Electrical Code.
+These codes are adopted by the various state and local building officials and inspectors.

 Rough HVAC (Heating/AC)

 Ductwork and furnace is installed for the heating, ventilation and air conditioning (HVAC) system.
-Supply vents are ran to each room or area and return air vents are installed to draw air back to the furnace for heating or cooling depending on the season.
+Supply vents are run to each room or area and return air vents are installed to draw air back to the furnace for heating or cooling depending on the season.
 This keeps airflow moving in the home to keep the temperature roughly the same throughout.
 The furnace and air conditioner should be sized accordingly for the area you are trying to heat and cool.
-You should be educated on the energy efficiency of your furnace and the Seasonal Energy Efficiency Ratio or “SEER” of your air conditioning condenser unit.
-The higher the “seer” number the more efficient the unit will be.
+You should be educated on the energy efficiency of your furnace and the seasonal energy efficiency ratio or “SEER” of your air conditioning condenser unit.
+The higher the “seer” number, the more efficient the unit will be.